 The post-ICU consultation is a special consultation for patients and their relatives after a stay in the intensive care unit.
 The aim of this consultation is to discuss and process what has been experienced in the intensive care unit, for example after resuscitation or other serious illness.
 In the case of mostly complex illnesses, the aim is to ensure that the patient's medical history is reviewed and clarifications and therapies are completed where necessary and appropriate.

 Difficult issues often arise between life and death and it is not uncommon for relatives of ICU patients to develop post-traumatic stress disorders.
-The interprofessional consultation is conducted by Prof. Sabina Hunziker (Deputy Head of Psychosomatic Medicine, LA Medical Communication) and Mr. Christian Emsden (MScN, Head of Nursing APN Intensive Care Unit/Dipl.
-Exp.
-Intensive Care NDS HF).
+The interprofessional consultation is conducted by Prof. Sabina Hunziker (Deputy Head of Psychosomatic Medicine, LA Medical Communication).

 Please make an appointment: